 - While water-resistant is the ability to keep water from entering the device to some degree.
 So, smartphones and smartwatches are only water-resistant, they can’t survive in water indefinitely.

 - The IP rating only covers the number specified and not the ones above them.
 That is if your device is rated 8 for water-resistant, it doesn’t mean it can survive a jet stream of water from ratings 5 and 6.

 - For example in the case of the iPhone X, the phone is rated IP67 and so it can survive submersion in water (rating 7) for brief periods but it can’t survive a jet of water (5 and 6) subjected to it.

 Apple doesn’t recommend taking the phone underwater, or into a shower even though it should survive.
 Damage from liquids is not covered under the warranty provided by Apple.

 IP67 vs IP68 Waterproof Meaning? – Final Thoughts

 IP68 rated devices have the same protection as IP67 devices for dust.
 Also, IP68 rated devices are better when it comes to water resistance, this makes them the obvious choice.

-It is now clear on which one you should personally choose, always IP68 over IP67.
-If for some reason Apple releases two versions of the same iPhone with IP67 and IP68 water rating, choose the IP68 rated phone blindly because it is better.
+It is now clear which one you should personally choose, always IP68 over IP67.
+If for some reason Apple releases two versions of the same iPhone with IP67 and IP68 water ratings, choose the IP68 rated phone blindly because it is better.

 But this will never happen, because Apple knows IP68 is better, and water resistance will only get better for iPhones from now on.